Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 Defining the NAsset Minimum

-1. Click and drag the NAsset - Minimum to Constraint list located in the Objective Definition frame.
+1. Drag the NAsset - Minimum to the Constraint list located in the Objective Definition frame.

 2. Set the Lower Bound to two (2).

-3. Click and drag the Revisit Time - Maximum to the Constraint list.
+3. Drag the Revisit Time - Maximum to the Constraint list.

 4. Set the Lower and Upper Bounds to zero (0).